Skip to content

 tools array optional

 Array of tools the model can invoke during response generation.
 Enables extended capabilities beyond text generation, including web search, file analysis, code execution, custom function calls, and personal connectors.
-Tool usage can be controlled via the toolChoice parameter.
+Tool usage can be controlled via the tool_choice parameter.
 Learn more

 Show possible types